 4. Systems can provide a serial number or unique identifiers for all drones without reading signal content.

-Today the only way an RF detection system can provide a serial number or any other unique identifier of most drones and their controllers is to read the signal content which violates federal surveillance laws.
+Today, RF detection systems providing a serial number or any other unique identifier of drones and their controllers through reading the signal content violates federal surveillance laws.

-In 2022, the FAA’s Remote ID (RID) rule will take effect.
+In 2022, the FAA’s Remote ID (RID) rule took effect.
 All drones must publicly transmit the following information:

-Drone detection systems will be able to ingest this information and provide it to the end user without breaking any laws.
+Drone detection systems are able to ingest this information and provide it to the end user without breaking any laws.
 We wrote a blog on the three main reasons RID won’t be 100% reliable though.

 One drone detection sensor that does not read signal content is probably not going to provide the coverage you need.
 It can be a great tool for airspace awareness at a small site and to help determine if you have a drone problem.